Kuissential Versa Travel French Press Review and Brewing Guide

 8. Enjoy your french press coffee!

-You can then pour in some cream or flavor and attach the travel lid and take your coffee to go.
+You can then pour in some cream or flavor, attach the travel lid, and take your coffee.
 Excellent!

 Happy brewing, folks!